Signals¶

 The application will visualize data based on the recorded timestamps and the browser's system clock.
 There are two situations that can cause problems with visualizations that rely on accurate time.

-1. If your computer / browser system clock is incorrect, this will cause data to possibly look as if it is in the future or in the past.
+If your computer / browser system clock is incorrect, this will cause data to possibly look as if it is in the future or in the past.
 Any UI interface that relies on showing latest value may be inaccurate, realtime status updates can be incorrect, etc.

-2. If the IoT edge device or source of channel data for signals is reporting in the future, this can also cause similar issues throughout the application.
+If the IoT edge device or source of channel data for signals is reporting in the future, this can also cause similar issues throughout the application.

 ExoSense will provide an error indication in the Asset Configuration view for signals that have timestamps reported in the future based on the browser clock.

-Signal Types and Units
+Source Types and Units¶

-All signals have a type and a unit, which are inherited from the signal's source (e.g. a connected device channel) that are used for storing the data properly, allowing proper visualization options, and to be sure the source of truth can be trusted as data is exported.
-Most data types support multiple unit types, example the data type TEMPERATURE supports units of °C, °F, K, and °R. Some data types are unit-less (e.g. Number) that allow users to specify a custom unit.
+All signals have a source type and a unit, which are inherited from the signal's source (e.g. a connected device channel).
+These specify how the data is stored, allowing proper visualization options, and to be sure the source of truth can be trusted as data is exported.
+Most data types support multiple unit types, example the data type TEMPERATURE

 The complete list of signal types and units can be found here: